 Battery: Marching Band percussion section that carries drums and marches; is comprised of snare drums, bass drums, and tenors (see Tenors).

-Dots/Dot book: A small notebook utilized by marching bands in order to aid the learning of formations on the field.
+Dots/Dot book: A small notebook utilized by marching bands to aid the learning of formations on the field.

 Drill: The actual choreography of the show.
 It involves the development of the patterns in which the band will march while playing the show music.
 The drill is written with each band member represented by a specific dot.
 If a band member is not available for a show, it creates a hole where the dot is and affects the visual aspect of the performance.
 Each dot is essential to each performance!

 Drum Major(s): Student conductor(s) who direct the marching band as it plays.

 Drumline: The entire percussion section of the Marching Band; includes both the Pit and the Battery.